API Reference

 The SeaTable API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

 Take a look at our development quick start guide for concrete examples or guided first steps.
-Or if you are not a developer, use SeaTable’s no-code Integrations like Zapier, Make.com to get started with SeaTable without any coding required.
+Or if you are not a developer, use SeaTable’s no-code Integrations like Zapier, Make.com or N8n to get started with SeaTable without any coding required.
 Almost all resources can be found in our Help Area.

 Prerequisites